-Salt like sodium chloride is crystalline in nature and they have a high melting point.
+Covalen tbonding is one of the most popular types of chemical bonding.
+It is also called molecular bond.
+Molecular bond is a chemical bond that involves the sharing of electron pairs between atoms and the pairs of shared electrons are called bonding pairs.
+The stable balance of attractive and repulsive forces between atoms, when they share electrons, is known as covalent bonding.
+Salt like sodium chloride is crystalline in nature, and they have a high melting point.
 Compounds such as hydrogen chloride and water have different properties.
-Under the room temperature, HCl is a gas while water is a liquid.
-Their atoms don’t give or accept electrons easily.
+Under the room temperature, HCl is a gas while water is a liquid because their atoms don’t give or accept electrons easily.
 In this case, they fight for a/an electron(s) until they decide to share the given number of electrons.
 The sharing of electrons by atoms leads to the formation of a bond known as a covalent bond.
-Let us consider a simple molecule such as hydrogen molecule.
-A hydrogen atom consists of one valence electron in its outermost energy level similarly, a diatomic hydrogen molecule is formed as a result of the sharing of electrons between a pair of hydrogen atoms.
+Let us consider a simple molecule such as hydrogen molecule where hydrogen atom consists of one valence electron in its outermost energy level similarly, a diatomic hydrogen molecule is formed as a result of the sharing of electrons between a pair of hydrogen atoms.

 In the chlorine molecule, each chloride atom contributes one electron to complete the octet.
 You notice that the two chloride atoms share only one pair of valence electrons.
 The other valence electrons are not shared and are therefore referred to as lone pair electrons.
 So, the electron dot formula for ammonia molecule can be written as follows: